How To Configure Customer Accounts In Magento 2?

 (Admin panel => STORES => Configurations)

-2nd step: Configure for new accounts
+- Step 2: Configure for new accounts

-3rd step: Configure new customer accounts
+- Step 3: Configure new customer accounts

-Choose Yes if you want to show the specific VAT number on the frontend.
+Choose Yes if you want to show the specific VAT number on the front end.

 Set all related emails: Default welcome email, Default welcome email without password, Confirmation link email, Welcome email.
-Besides, you have to set Default email domain and Email Sender.
+Besides, you have to set the Default email domain and Email Sender.

-4rd step: Configure customer passwords
+- Step 4: Configure customer passwords

 Choose the type of password reset in case the customers forget their passwords (by IP/ Email/ None/ Both)

-Set the maximum time for reset passwords.
+Set the maximum time for resetting passwords.

 Set the minimum time between password reset requests (in minutes).
-For example, if you set 10 minutes, if the buyer has just asked for reseting his/her password, he/she must wait for 10 minutes to make another request.
+For example, if you set 10 minutes, if the buyer has just asked for resetting his/her password, he/she must wait for 10 minutes to make another request.

 Choose the email templates for Forgot Email, Remind Email, Reset Password Email and then select the Email Sender.

-You also have to set specific Number of required character classes, Maximum of login failures, Minimum password length, and Lockout time.
+You also have to set a specific Number of required character classes, Maximum of login failures, Minimum password length, and Lockout time.

 Choose Optional/ Required if you want to show Prefix and Suffix and enter their different options.

-Similarly, choose Optional/ Required if you want to show D.o.B, Tax and Gender of the customers.
+Similarly, choose Optional/ Required if you want to show D.o.B, Tax, and Gender of the customers.

-6th step: Choose the landing page after login
+- Step 6: Choose the landing page after login

 Finally, save all the configurations, go to your storefront and check the results.